UNC IN SEVILLA

 Program Overview

-This program is a faculty-led summer program that will allow students to complete their Spanish for the Professions Minor in the Business Track, visit local companies, and meet business people while experiencing to the fullest the beautiful city of Sevilla in Southern Spain.
+This is a summer program that will allow students to complete their Spanish for the Professions Minor (Business track), visit local companies and/or nonprofits while experiencing to the fullest the beautiful city of Sevilla in Southern Spain.

-UNC Spanish for the Professions in Sevilla: Business – Course Offerings and Equivalencies
+UNC Spanish Minor for the Professions: Business in Sevilla – Course Offerings and Equivalencies

 SESSION COURSES